pydio/pydio-doc-admin-guide/1_installation_guides/01_cells_requirements.md

 ### Browsers

-Those are the minimum requirements, if you a new latest versions of the following browsers you should not have any issue.
+Those are the minimum requirements, if you are using the latest versions of the following browsers you should not have any issue.

 * **Firefox**: starting with version 52
 * **Chrome**: 52